PacktPublishing/Learn-Svelte.js-3/README.md

     * 06 - Import and export in Javascript
     * 07 - Svelte component nesting
     * 08 - Parent to Child component communication using props

+### Chapter 4 - Conditional Logics and Looping

+    * 01 - If Statement In JavasScript
+    * 02 - If Statement In HTML
+    * 03 - Else Statement In JavasScript
+    * 04 - Else Statement In HTML
+    * 05 - Else If Statement In JavasScript
+    * 06 - Ternary operator
+    * 07 - each loop
+    * 08 - each loop with unique identifier